Villecresnes

 Villecresnes ([vil.kʁɛn]) is a commune in the southeastern suburbs of Paris, France.
 It is located 20.1 km from the center of Paris.

 Transport

-Villecresnes is served by no station of the Paris Métro, RER, or suburban rail network.
+Villecresnes is not served by a station of the Paris Métro, RER, or suburban rail network.
 The closest station to Villecresnes is Boissy-Saint-Léger station on Paris RER line A. This station is located in the neighboring commune of Boissy-Saint-Léger, 4 km from the town center of Villecresnes.